-By: /s/ K. Scott Grassmyer

-Name: K. Scott Grassmyer

-(Date)

-Title: Executive Vice President-Finance, Chief Financial Officer and
+By: /s/ K. Scott Grassmyer May 31, 2016 Name: K. Scott Grassmyer (Date) Title: Executive Vice President-Finance, Chief Financial Officer and Controller

-Controller

-Conflict Minerals Report For the Year Ended December 31, 2014
+Oxford Industries, Inc. Conflict Minerals Report For the Year Ended December 31, 2015

 Based on the results of the Company's RCOI, the Company has determined that, with respect to certain necessary 3TG minerals in its Reported Products, while it does not have a specific reason to believe that any necessary 3TG minerals believed to be contained in the Reported Products, including certain types of apparel, footwear, handbags, travel goods, fashion accessories and housewares containing metallic components such as zippers, buttons, hooks & eyes, rivets, buckles, clasps, grommets, eyelets, and other small parts incorporated into the finished products that may contain 3TG minerals, may have originated in the DRC, the RCOI has not been able to rule out the possibility.

-In accordance with the Rule, the report presented herein has not been subject to an independent private sector audit.
+The report presented herein has not been subject to an independent private sector audit.